stollander33/docs/docs/users/user_guide.md

 #### 	4a. update your submodules

-To update your submodules and your project branch:
+This step is only required if you DIDN'T upgrade your RAPyDo version because the new version or YOUR_PROJECT do not require a new version of RAPyDo.
+In this case you will have to update your submodules and your project branch:

 `rapydo update`